 Most Connecticut personal injury attorneys will also advance the costs to develop your case so you will not have to come up with any money out of your pocket.
 If there is no recovery then you will owe no costs and no fees to the attorney.
 This type of financial arrangement allows personal injury lawyers to level the playing field so that people with little or no money can hire an experienced accident lawyer to represent them.

 We understand that it is an important decision when hiring an attorney.
-We provide new clients with a no cost, no fee, 30 day guarantee.
+We provide new clients with a no-cost, no fee, 30-day guarantee.
 If you hire us to represent you for your case then within the first 30 days of signing the retainer agreement you can discharge us for any reason.
 You will owe us no legal fees and you will not have to repay us any costs, which we expended on your behalf.

 How long do I have to file a personal injury claim in Connecticut?

-The State of Connecticut limits the amount of time in which you have to file a lawsuit for injuries to a person or property caused by negligence, misconduct or malpractice.
+The State of Connecticut limits the amount of time in which you have to file a lawsuit for injuries to a person or property caused by negligence, misconduct, or malpractice.
 The limitation is set forth in, among other places, the Connecticut General Statutes Section 52-584 and provides that you have two years from the date of the accident in which to commence suit.
 This statute could be extended, in certain circumstances, for up to an additional year.

-It is important to point out that certain claims, mostly involving local, state or federal entities, have much shorter periods of time in which you must file the appropriate statutory notice which could be as early as several months after the accident or injury.
+It is important to point out that certain claims, mostly involving local, state, or federal entities, have much shorter periods of time in which you must file the appropriate statutory notice which could be as early as several months after the accident or injury.
 The important thing to note is that you should not wait before contacting an experienced Connecticut personal injury attorney so that you do not miss the appropriate notice filing or statute of limitations deadline.

 Can I switch attorneys for my accident or injury case?

 Yes, you can switch attorneys for your accident or injury case at any time.
-Sometimes clients who are represented by other attorneys contact us and they are looking to hire a new attorney.
+Sometimes clients who are represented by other attorneys contact us and are looking to hire a new attorney.
 We would be happy to sit down and meet with any injured party who is looking to switch lawyers to review their situation.

 If an injured party wants to switch attorneys they will not have to pay any more money than they would have had to pay the previous lawyer.
-The previous lawyer and our firm are required to work out the eventual fee, or arbitrate the issue, based upon a large number of factors such as: the amount of time each firm spends on the file, the work performed, etc.
+The previous lawyer and our firm are required to work out the eventual fee or arbitrate the issue, based upon a large number of factors such as the amount of time each firm spends on the file, the work performed, etc.

-This is one of the first questions that a potential new client will want answered.
+This is one of the first questions that a potential new client will want to be answered.
 It will not be possible for any personal injury lawyer to answer that question at the initial client interview.
-There are a number of different factors that will determine the value of your case such as, but not limited to: your injuries/disabilities, treatment, ongoing treatment and damages.
+There are a number of different factors that will determine the value of your case such as, but not limited to: your injuries/disabilities, treatment, ongoing treatment, and damages.
 There is a lot of information that needs to be obtained over time in order to determine the value of your case.
 If you meet with a Connecticut personal injury attorney that tells you the value of your case at the initial client interview then you should consider hiring a different attorney.